The B.S. program in Computer Science is accredited by the Computing Accreditation Commission (CAC) of ABET

 They will continue to grow intellectually and professionally in their chosen field.

 These objectives have been chosen in order to meet the needs of our constituents: our students, employers and graduate schools.
-These are the traits we intend our students to have in order for them to succeed in either a career or graduate studies.
+These are the traits that graduates of the program are expected to accomplish during the first few years following graduation in order for them to succeed in either a career or graduate studies.
 They are also the traits that employers and graduate schools look for when evaluating computer science graduates.

 These objectives are reviewed every other year by our students and our Advisory Board.
 Based on feedback from these constituents, changes are made to the objectives.